Power of discovery stage in IT product development

 However, the user-centric approach doesn’t exist in isolation.
 The most successful products walk the fine line of catering to user needs and aligning with business objectives.

-Cooperative approaches to discovery
+Cooperative approaches to project discovery

 The role of stakeholders